Kivo0/Visual-Servoing-ROS/README.md

 At the moment, we are using *15x15 cm* + *5x5 cm* set.
 One might wonder, how the multiple tag detection is handled.
 For this purpose **ar_large_markers_kinect.launch** file can be accessed and the parameters there, corresponding to the parameters of the tags, can be observed.
 We found out, that true multiple tag handling doesn't need to be implemented i.e. positioning of each tag in respect to each other are not necessary for our purpose.
 Therefore, only the biggest tag size is put in the aforementioned .launch file.
 In addition, both tags are exactly the same, not considering the size.
 So when the robot approaches the target and starts to lose the bigger tag from time to time, the smaller one compensates for these losses until the biggest one is lost completely or appears to be detected very rarely, and the small one is detected constantly due to it's smaller size.

 This solution drastically improves **precision and detection uptime** "uptime is the time in which the kinect detects the target in this case it changed from alternating to steady continious signal" , making it nearly flawless.
-It is advised to use two tags at all times, when up-close fine positioning is required.
+It is advised to use two tags at all times, when up-close fine positioning is required. if the task requires the robot to be very close to the marker in range of 20 cm* to 5 cm* then only the smaller tag is needed.

    #### Searching for Target!
    first part of the alogrithm after the robot arrives near the ***"marker"*** the search phase begins which is the first phase of our algorithm, its completed directly after the **first mapping and localization phase ends** = "letting the turtlebot localize itself and go near to the loading marker to load the goods". the search is done by rotating the robot continously more than 360&deg; untill it detects our marker then it attacks the marker and kills it! please see our failed trials >>>link here<<<<<<<